dintonen/enhanced-smb1/README.md

 ### Linux/WSL
 Click [here](https://github.com/cc65/cc65/releases/latest) and download the source code or `git clone https://github.com/cc65/cc65.git`.
 The latter is not recommended as it is a development version.
 Now, place yourself in the root of the CC65 repository, run `make` then CTRL+C when you see binaries in the `bin` folder.
 Then run `sudo make avail`, which creates symbolic links to the binaries.
-This is optional, but really helpful if you don't like typing the path to the binaries
+This is optional, but really helpful if you don't like typing the path to the binaries.
+Also make sure the path to the binaries doesn't have a space, or the command will **fail**!

 ### Windows
 Download the latest Windows snapshot [here](https://sourceforge.net/projects/cc65/files/cc65-snapshot-win32.zip).
 Extract the executables `ca65.exe` and `ld65.exe` from within the `bin` folder.
 Copy them to the root of the repo folder.